ibm-cloud-docs/citrix-netscaler-vpx/hsm-csr.md

 4. Using the keys created in the previous step, generate a CSR using the CMU utility.

-	Make sure to use the correct/appropriate values for Common Name (CN) and E-mail (E), the first one should match the FQDN that will be used in the DNS A record associated with the Virtual Server/IP (VPX).
+	Make sure to use the correct/appropriate values for Common Name (CN) and E-mail (E); the first one should match the FQDN that will be used in the DNS A record associated with the Virtual Server/IP (VPX).
 The E parameter will be used to send certificate procurement details after this is requested/ordered.

 	```
 	root@IBMADC690867-s6dr# cmu requestcertificate